Internet Service Provider (ISP)

 Do ISPs use IP Blacklisting in their email services?

-It is possible for Internet Service Providers (ISPs) to use IP Blacklisting to block certain incoming emails from reaching their customers’ inboxes.
-IP Blacklisting is a security measure that is used to block emails from known spam/junk sources or sources that have been identified as potentially harmful.
+It is possible for Internet Service Providers (ISPs) to use IP blacklisting to block certain incoming emails from reaching their customers’ inboxes.
+It is a security measure used to block emails from known spam sources, or from sources that have been identified as potentially harmful.
 When an IP address is added to a blacklist, emails sent from that address may be automatically blocked or flagged as spam before they reach the recipient’s inbox.

 Do ISPs use IP Whitelisting in their email services?